akshatkhatri/GPT_from_scratch_clean_tensorflow/README.md

 - **ML Engineering**: Model design, hyperparameter tuning, training monitoring
 - **LR scheduling**: Cosine decay with warmup and optimizers.
 - **TFRECORDS** : Designed and understood How TFRECORDS are used for data processing.
-- **Notebooks** : includes my own experimentation before writing formal .py codes
+- **Notebooks** : Includes experimental Jupyter notebooks documenting the iterative development process, different tokenization approaches (character-level, word-level, SentencePiece), and prototype implementations that led to the final architecture

 ### AI-Generated Components
 The following components were created using AI tools (GitHub Copilot, ChatGPT):